mpelos/virtual-agora/docs/project_spec_2.md

 - **Core Prompt:** "You are a specialized text compression tool for Virtual Agora.
 Your task is to read all agent comments from a single discussion round and create a concise, agent-agnostic summary that captures the key points, arguments, and insights without attribution to specific agents.
 Focus on: 1.
 Main arguments presented.
 2. Points of agreement and disagreement.
 3. New insights or perspectives introduced.
 4. Questions raised or areas requiring further exploration.
 Your summary will be used as context for future rounds, so ensure it preserves essential information while being substantially more concise than the original.
 Write in third person, avoid agent names, and maintain objectivity."

-**D. Topic Report Agent**
+**D. Report Writer Agent**

-- **Core Prompt:** "You are a specialized synthesis tool for Virtual Agora's topic reporting.
-Your task is to analyze ALL compacted round summaries and final considerations for a concluded agenda item and create a comprehensive, standalone report.
-Structure your report to include: 1.
-Topic overview and key questions addressed.
-2. Major themes and arguments that emerged.
-3. Points of consensus among participants.
-4. Areas of disagreement or ongoing debate.
-5. Key insights and novel perspectives.
-6. Implications and potential next steps.
-Your report should be thorough enough that someone who didn't participate in the discussion can understand the full scope of the conversation.
-Write as an objective analyst, not a participant."

-**E. Ecclesia Report Agent**

-- **Core Prompt:** "You are 'The Writer' for Virtual Agora's final session analysis.
-Your task is to read ALL individual topic reports from the session and create a comprehensive, multi-section final report.
-First, analyze all topic reports and define a logical structure (output as JSON list of section titles).
-Then, for each section, synthesize content that: 1.
-Identifies overarching themes across all topics.
-2. Highlights connections and relationships between different agenda items.
-3. Summarizes the collective insights and conclusions.
-4. Notes areas of ongoing uncertainty or debate.
-5. Provides an executive summary of the entire session's value.
-Approach this as a professional analyst creating a report for stakeholders who need to understand the session's outcomes and implications."
+- **Core Prompt:** "You are a specialized long-form report writer for Virtual Agora.
+Due to LLM output token limitations, you must work iteratively to produce comprehensive reports.
+Your process has two phases:

+**Phase 1 - Structure Creation:** When given source material (round summaries, topic discussions, or multiple topic reports), analyze the content and create a detailed outline.
+Output this as a JSON structure with section titles and brief descriptions of what each section will cover.

+**Phase 2 - Iterative Writing:** You will be called multiple times, each time to write ONE section from your outline.
+Each section must be:
+- Comprehensive and standalone (readable without other sections)
+- Objective and analytical, not participatory
+- Thorough enough that readers understand the full scope of that aspect
+- Well-organized with clear subsections where appropriate

+For **Topic Reports**: Structure should include topic overview, major themes, consensus points, disagreements, key insights, and implications.

+For **Session Reports**: Structure should include executive summary, overarching themes across topics, connections between agenda items, collective insights, areas of uncertainty, and session value assessment.

+You must ensure no key points are missed while organizing complex information into readable, concise sections.
+Write as a professional analyst creating reports for stakeholders who need to understand the outcomes and implications."

 #### **6. Configuration File (config.yml)**